1988 Canadian federal election: Background

 Brian Mulroney led the Progressive Conservative Party to a landslide majority government victory in the 1984 federal election.
 Despite this achievement, scandals including patronage damaged his polling numbers.
 However, in his fourth year in office in 1988, his popularity began to recover; a poll a few days before the election call showed the Progressive Conservatives ahead of the Liberal Party and New Democratic Party.

 The Liberal Party led by John Turner suffered a heavy defeat in the 1984 election.
 Despite this, Turner stayed on as leader and was preparing to campaign for the second election.
 However, the Liberal Party was in financial and political disarray; by 1986 the party was heavily in debt and the expenses of the national organization continued to rise.
-Turner's office experienced significant staff turnover, and leaving members were willing to recount stories of the office's disfunction to the press, resulting in the Turner's leadership being nicknamed a "reign of error".
+Turner's office experienced significant staff turnover, and leaving members were willing to recount stories of the office's disfunction to the press, resulting in Turner's leadership being nicknamed a "reign of error".
 Some pundits believed the Liberals would permanently drop to third place.

 In 1988, Mulroney reached an agreement on free trade with the United States.
 Turner's Liberal Party and Ed Broadbent's New Democratic Party opposed the agreement; Turner believed that the agreement would "Americanize" Canada.
-Mulroney used his large majority to pass the bill through the House of Commons, however, the Liberal-dominated Senate demanded an election before they would pass it.
+Mulroney used his large majority to pass the bill through the House of Commons; however, the Liberal-dominated Senate demanded an election before they would pass it.
 The election was called on October 1.